hallongrotta/VNEngine-Sharp/README.md

 A C# port of VNEngine and SceneSaveState.
 Only SceneSaveState functionality for Koikatsu working currently, can not export to a VN.
 The intention of this port is to better integrate SceneSaveState and VNEngine with the current ecosystem of mods for Illusion games that use Bepinex.

+SceneConsole window is opened with 'B' by default.

 # Attributions

 VNEngine and SceneSaveState by @keitaro.